Handa Island

 The circular path on Handa Island takes you over moorland, where Skuas rule the roost, along steep sandstone cliffs where tens of thousands of nesting seabirds gather each year, and close to the shore where you might spot any number of marine animals.

-The wardens recommend an anti-clockwise route which first takes you across Skua patrolled moorland and the historical ruins of what was once a village on the Island.
+The wardens recommend an anti-clockwise route, which first takes you across the Skua-patrolled moorland and the historical ruins of what was once a village on the Island.

-As you reach the cliffs on the northern side of the island, at Puffin Bay, you will hear and see some of the thousands of seabirds that arrive on Handa for the breeding season.
+As you reach the cliffs on the island’s northern side, at Puffin Bay, you will hear and see some of the thousands of seabirds that arrive on Handa for the breeding season.
 If the wind direction is right, you’ll no doubt smell the birds before you see them, with a waft of rotting fish laying out the red carpet for you.

 Here, every available ledge space seemed to be taken.
 As we watched, the arguments on who was crossing whose boundary seemed quite intense in some cases, with noisy squabbles and pecking being the order of the day.